Azure/azure-iot-sdk-csharp/iothub/device/samples/how to guides/DeviceReconnectionSample/readme.md

 // Connection string:
 // Get the device connection string from Azure IoT Portal, or using Azure CLI.
 // Azure portal -
 // Navigate to your IoT Hub.
-From the left pane, under "Explorers", click on "IoT devices".
+From the left pane, under "Device management", click on "Devices".
 // Click and navigate to your device.
 // Copy the connection strings listed (primary and/or secondary).
 // Azure CLI -